 Higher studies often encompass the decision of pursuing a bachelor’s, master’s and then, if you feel like delving deeper into your chosen field, a doctorate degree.
 When it comes to the vast domain of commerce, a PhD is commonly chosen by those wanting to explore the academic arena.
-Working professionals don’t usually opt for a PhD given the extensive amount of time it demands and also because it has more of an academic use.
-Further, the opportunity cost of studying a doctorate after MBA is also huge as an MBA in the USA makes a starting package of $ 95,000 on average.
+Working professionals don’t usually opt for a PhD given the extensive amount of time it demands and also because it has more of academic use.
 So, if you have recently completed your Master of Business Administration, choosing a PhD might require some thinking to finally arrive at the right decision.
 This blog aims to elaborate on what a PhD after MBA entails and how it can advance you further in your career journey.

 This Blog Includes: